akrav/binding.repl/README.md

-people working in teams might have different choices for what ruby console they like to use and __binding.repl__ tries to accomondate by reading a `.binding.repl.rc` file from $HOME or the current working directory.
-It's a very simple JSON file.
+people working in teams might have different choices for what ruby console they like to use and __binding.repl__ tries to accomondate by reading a `.binding.repl.rc` file from $HOME or by setting a shell environment variable. `binding.repl.rc` is a simple JSON file.

 let's say rob & amy are working on some code together. amy prefers ripl, so her `$HOME/.binding.repl.rc` would look like this: